Drop Biscuits

 cubes of butter with dry ingredients

-Using a pastry cutter, cut the butter into the dry ingredients until the mixture resembles coarse sand with a few pea-sized clumps of butter intact.
-(Alternatively, you can use your fingertips to rub the butter into the mixture.)
+Using a pastry cutter, cut the butter into the dry ingredients until the mixture looks like coarse sand with a few pea-sized clumps of butter still intact.
+If you don’t have a pastry cutter, you can use your fingertips to rub the butter into the flour mixture—just be careful not to warm it up too much.
+The colder the butter stays, the flakier your biscuits will be!

 cutting butter into dry ingredients

-Add ¾ cup of the buttermilk and stir with a rubber spatula until the dough comes together into a shaggy, sticky mass.
+Gradually add the buttermilk and stir with a rubber spatula until the dough comes together into a shaggy, sticky mass.
+It should be moistened enough to work with, but not too wet.
+Be careful not to over-mix—this helps keep the biscuits light and tender.

 drop biscuit batter

-Using two soup spoons, scoop 8 peach-size mounds (about 2½ inches/6cm in diameter) of the biscuit dough onto the prepared baking sheets, spacing them evenly apart.
-Do not compact the mounds or try to make them smooth on top; they are meant to have an irregular shape.
+Using two soup spoons, scoop 8 peach-sized mounds (about 2½ inches/6cm in diameter) of the biscuit dough onto the prepared baking sheet, spacing them evenly apart.
+Don’t compact the mounds or smooth the tops—keep them irregular, as that’s what gives them their charming, craggy shape.

 raw brod biscuits on baking sheet